msdrucila/msdrucila/README.md

 ### Hi there 👋

-I am Mariela and I am a cartographer :earth_americas: turned into a fullstack developer :dragon_face:.
+I am Mariela and I am a cartographer :earth_americas: turning into a fullstack developer :dragon_face:.

 I was lucky enough to win one of the scholarships Globant was awarding through the "Code your future" program.
 Thanks to this I discovered the wonderful world of programming and its infinite possibilities.